HCPLab-SYSU/HSE/README.md

 **Note th**

 ## 2. Download trained models
-The models can be downloaded via [BaiduyunDisk (all)](https://pan.baidu.com/s/1WWalFQFiNCCrWr30pvEA6A):
+The models can be downloaded from [BaiduyunDisk (all)](https://pan.baidu.com/s/1WWalFQFiNCCrWr30pvEA6A):

 - Caltech UCSD Birds